-The scriptures teach that every person will be rewarded according to his deeds (good or bad) “For the son of man shall come in the glory of his Father with his angels; and then shall he render unto every man according to his deeds” (Matthew 16:27).
+The scriptures teach that there be degrees of punishments and rewards at the second coming “For the son of man shall come in the glory of his Father with his angels; and then shall he render unto every man according to his deeds” (Matthew 16:27).
 Paul used similar words in Romans 2:5-7, “But after thy hardness and impenitent heart treasurest up for thyself wrath in the day of wrath and revelation of the righteous judgment of God; who will render to every man according to his works.”
 Solomon also said, “If thou sayest, ‘We knew not this,’ doth not he that weigheth the heart consider it?
 And he that keepeth thy soul, doth he not know it?
 And shall not he render to every man according to his work?”
 (Proverbs 24:12).

 Degrees of rewards: